Marklogic-retired/marklogic-data-hub/_pages/project/dhsdeploy.md

 permalink: /project/dhsdeploy/
 ---

-You can use a MarkLogic Data Hub Service (DHS) managed cluster as a production deployment environment for an application based on Data Hub Framework.
+You can use a MarkLogic Data Hub Service (DHS) managed cluster as a production deployment environment for an application based on Data Hub Framework (DHF).
 DHS is a cloud-based solution that provides a pre-configured MarkLogic cluster in which you can deploy DHF flows and harmonized data.
 DHS is not intended for development deployment.

 When you deploy a DHF project into a DHS environment, the databases, App Servers, and security roles, users, and passwords are already provisioned by the DHS adminstrators.
 Deploying DHF simply deploys the DHF library, your flows, transforms, and other customizations.

 To learn more about DHS, see http://www.marklogic.com/product/marklogic-database-overview/data-hub-service/.

-Deploying to a DHF project to a Data Hub Service cluster requires a specific set of gradle properties.
-Use the example below as a template for your `gradle.properties`.
+Deploying your DHF project to a Data Hub Service cluster requires a specific set of gradle properties.
+Use the example below as a template for your `gradle.properties` file.
 Notes on what to modify appear after the example.

 ```
 mlDHFVersion=4.0.1